Icon Markup

 Available Styles and Families

-The first token in the markup can be any FA7 style or family:
+The first token in the markup can be any FA7 style or family name.
+Family tokens automatically expand to the correct CSS class pair (e.g. chiselfa-chisel fa-regular).

 Styles: solid, regular, light, thin, duotone, brands, semibold